ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

  * Verification – Confirmation, through the provision of objective evidence, that specified requirements have been fulfilled

-###Baselined Risks
+### Baselined Risks

-It is assumed that all tasks have baseline risks.
+It is assumed that all tasks have "baseline risks".
 Baseline risks are documented on an MS Excel Spreadsheet stored in the software github repository.

 New Baseline Risks are added iteratively.
 If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

-on an MS Excel Spreadsheet stored in the MSN software github repository.
-New Baseline Risks are added iteratively.
-If a task or process does NOT indicate additional risks, then only the Baseline Risks are assumed.

-## Risk analysis occurs regularly and continuously as a part of all processes.
+Risk analysis occurs regularly and continuously as a part of all processes.
 If a task is determined to have risk(s), then those risk(s) are documented.

-### Definitions of Severity Terms
+Supporting the uniform analysis of risk, the following tables provide the working definition of "Severity" and "Harm".

+#### Severity Definitions

 | **Rating** | **Term** | **Description** | **Short example** |
 | --- | --- | --- | --- |